paleolimbot/arrow-adbc/r/adbcdrivermanager/cran-comments.md

-An update to reflect the updated upstream sources for the latest Apache Arrow ADBC libraries version.
+An update to fix the check errors shown on the package check page.

 ## R CMD check results